JeyakumarCK/P5-CarND-MPC-Project/README.md

 ## The Model

-Mathematical models embodies the the dynamics of a vehicle in to a model that emulates a vehicle dynamics & forces as closely as possible.
-Here we are using Global Kinematic model, which is a simplified version of dynamic models.
+Global Kinematic model embodies the the dynamics of a vehicle in a model that emulates a vehicle controls dynamics as closely as possible.
 This model ultimately calculates the state of a vehicle at a given time based on various forces that are modeled to be acting on the vehicle.
-A state is represented by its x & y position in its coordinate system, the steering angle and velocity.
-The vehicle state in the near future time is predicted based on the current state and the mathematical model.
-Similarly, the actuator values are also calculated as part of the model.
+A state is represented by its x & y position in its local coordinate system, the steering angle and velocity.
+The vehicle state in the near future time is predicted based on the current state and previous historic values.
+Similarly, the actuator values are also calculated using the predictions of future state with this model.
 Actuators are the steering angle and the acceleration that needs to be sent to the vehicle controllers to move the vehicle to the next state.
 In this project, the model is developed in MPC.cpp file.
 The operator() function of FG_eval class embodies the global kinematic model and thereby calculates the state and actuator values at t+1.

 ## N & dt

+This model predits the future state of a vehicle for the next time period mentioned.
+Even though we need the model to predict the state values continuously, it operates as a micro batches of predictions for a small time horizon of few seconds based on the environment & vehicle sensor inputs.
+In each cycle, the model is executed at regular internal of 'dt' seconds for N times.
+For example, in order to predict the state for the next 5 seconds, the dt can be set as 0.5 seconds and N can be 10.
+The model uses these values in iterate and produces a prediction.
+Having a big N or dt will make the model work faster as number of cycles to be done are lesser.
+Similarly, having smaller N will make the model to perform much slower.

+I tried the model with N values ranging from 5 to 25, where the speed of the vehicle in simulator is varying significantly.
+The optimum value is coming in the range of 10 to 15.
+Similarly, dt value tried between 0.1 seconds to 0.05 seconds, the 0.05 seconds gave a more accurate results.

 ## Polynomial Fitting and MPC Preprocessing

+In the simulator localization, the vehicle state data is given in global coordinates as if it is coming from a Map.
+However, our works in the local coordinate syste (or vehicle coordinate system).
+In pre-processing step, the conversion of coordinates to local system is important and is done as the first step in main.cpp file.  (lines 106 to 111).

+After the preprocessing, the coefficients are calculated based on the fitting the polynominals (using polyfit function provided).
+And the same is evaluated using polyevals function.

 ## MPC Latency

+Often times, in real life scenario, there will be a few milli seconds delay between the time the command is sent from model and the same got received by CAN Bus for execution, it is called as latency.
+This latency can affect the performance of our vehicle.
+For example, if the model predicted the state of the vehicle for next 0.5 seconds, if there is a latency of 0.1 second, then the vehicle would have moved and the prediction will be put to execution at 0.6th second instead of 0.5th second.
+By that time, the environment could have changed to some extent and model's out doesn't appear to be accurate.
+So, if there is a latency in the vehicle physicals, it is important to measure that latency and incorporate it in the model itself.
+In this project, it is indicated that the simulator is having a latency of 100 milli seconds, hence that latency is also incorporated before the actuators values are arrived and sent to vehicle.
+The code is in main.cpp file at line number 135.

 ---